davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 }
 ```

-The rest of the article will demonstrate various code-style combinations to safely map our types to the data.
+The rest of the article will demonstrate variations in code-style to safely map our types to the data.

 ## Code